 How do I obtain ETIAS to travel to Europe?

-The ETIAS application form requires that the traveler provides some personal information such as full name, sex, citizenship, and date and place of birth.
+The ETIAS application form requires that the traveller provides some personal information such as full name, sex, citizenship, and date and place of birth.
 Contact details such as address and email must also be provided on the form.
 Applicants will need to indicate the country of first intended entry.
 Additionally, each applicant needs to fill in details about their passport, including issuing and expiration dates.

 To recognize whether a person may pose a threat to the region, ETIAS includes questions on criminal record and trips to conflict zones.
 It is important that the applicant answers the questions on the application.
 Some of these questions inquiry whether the person has been involved in terrorist acts, sexual exploitation of children, human trafficking, drug trafficking, murder and rape.
 There are questions about stays in specific war zones or conflict zones and of any prior administrative decisions requiring them to leave a country in the last ten years.